Car Insurance in Arizona

 If your AZ auto insurance has been suspended or canceled in error:

-- Contact the Arizona Department of Insurance in writing within 10 days to object to the cancellation.
+- Contact the Arizona Department of Insurance and Financial Institutions in writing within 10 days to object to the cancellation.

 - Send your letter by mail to: